UKCloud/documentation/articles/other/other-ref-high-availability.md

 Use SQL Always On to ensure the availability of SQL server.
 For more information, see [*How to deploy an SQL template to Azure Stack Hub using PowerShell*](../azure/azs-how-deploy-sql-template-powershell.md).

 ### UKCloud for OpenStack

+TrilioVault on UKCloud for OpenStack provides a self-service solution that takes point-in-time backups of workloads and supports multiple recovery options to recover your workloads in case of any outages.
+For more information, see [*How to use TrilioVault for self-service backup in OpenStack*](ostack-how-use-triliovault.md).

 OpenStack Platform 13 (OSP13) provides Load Balancing-as-a-Service (LBaaS) as a native feature.
 For more information see the OpenStack [Using Octavia for Load Balancing-as-a-Service](https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/13/html-single/using_octavia_for_load_balancing-as-a-service/index) networking guide.